How to Become a Member

 Group running is safer and, for many people, more motivating.
 If you know you have people to run with it can make the difference between sitting on the sofa or getting up and exercising.
 Catching up with friends while running can mean you train harder without even noticing.
 Don’t just take our word for it:

 We meet at 7:20pm on a Tuesday for our main club night and 7:30pm on a Thursday, plus there are often additional runs organised informally for weekends or other days.
 So even for those with unusual working hours or big family commitments, there should be opportunity to run with other club members.

 5) We are friendly and sociable

-We are an inclusive club and runners of all abilities may join.
-As a guide, our group runs on Tuesdays and Thursdays are most beneficial for those able to run at least three miles at twelve minute/mile pace.
+We are an inclusive club and runners of all abilities join us.
+As a guide, our group runs on Tuesdays and Thursdays cater for those able to run at least three miles at twelve minute/mile pace.
+But equally, if you find yourself at the sharp-end of races, you’ll have good company in the faster groups.
 Whatever your shape, goals or reasons for running, you will be made to feel welcome.
-There will always be someone to run and chat (if you're not running too hard!) with.
-If you don't enjoy running, or you just like hanging out with runners (who wouldn't?!), we do offer a social only membership.
+There will always be someone to run and chat (if you’re not running too hard!) with.
+If you don’t enjoy running, or you just like hanging out with runners (who wouldn’t?!), we do offer a social only membership.
 We are so keen on socialising that we have a committee member dedicated to the job, making sure we have plenty to look forward to on our social calendar for the year ahead.
 Our Meet Some Members page has profiles of some of our club members.